NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS.md

 ### 7.0 ADD DLSS TO THE RENDERING PIPELINE

-On your rendering thread, call `evaluateFeature` at the appropriate location where up-scaling is happening.
-Please note that `myFrameIndex` used in `evaluateFeature` must match the one used when setting constants.
+On your rendering thread, call `slEvaluateFeature` at the appropriate location where up-scaling is happening.
+Please note that `myFrameIndex` used in `slEvaluateFeature` must match the one used when setting constants.

 ```cpp
 // Make sure DLSS is available and user selected this option in the UI